 Residents of several roads along the Route 9 corridor near the Port of Wilmington have complained of truck traffic they say degrades their quality of life.

 One such street may get the opportunity to move.

 Winnie Richards stands in the driveway of a neighbor on Pyles Lane in New Castle and watches trucks drive past.
-“Imagine that at 2 or 3 o’clock in the morning,” she says, as one rumbles past.
+“Imagine that at 2 or 3 o’clock in the morning,” she says.

 Most of the trucks turn into Port to Port, an international shipping company with a location right across the street from the row of houses.
 Behind Port to Port is the Delaware River Industrial Park, and less than a mile away is the Port of Wilmington.

 Richards says members of her family have lived on Pyles Lane for more than a hundred years.
 “That was my grandma’s house,” she said.
 “This was my aunt Mildred’s house, this was Mr. Giles’, that was the Zions’ house, the house that sits back was my aunt’s.”

 But Richards says over the decades, the area has changed.
 In the last few years, truck traffic on her street has made it hard to live there.

 “You have trucks come up and down this road whenever they feel like it,” she said.
 “If there’s a backup over on Terminal Ave. because of the red light, they come this way— it’s a shortcut.
 The people who get off work back here at 4:30 in the afternoon speed 45 miles an hour.
 I have to pick the times I walk my dog.
 I fear for my life, I really do.”

 “There is a problem with the trucks because when they do drive past the homes, these houses, they’re so close to the road that they start to shake,” he said.
 “Not really bad like an earthquake or anything like that but still it's annoying that you have to rearrange your little picture frames and your figurines that you have on your tables."